 4. Performance Reporting

-Performance monitoring and reporting is a specialised type of business analysis that can be done effectively using MS Excel.
+Performance monitoring and reporting is a specialised type of company analysis that can be done effectively using Microsoft Excel.
 For example, many accountants still use Excel (partly because it’s compatible with cloud-based accounting software).

 A common way to convert data into a performance report in Excel is to create a pivot table.
 By inserting a pivot table and linking it to data, you can extra useful information from the dataset quickly.
 Pivot tables have numerous in-built functions that allow for tasks such as counting and summing certain types of data within the dataset.